Jupiter: Cloud layers

 The orange and brown colours in the clouds of Jupiter are caused by upwelling compounds that change colour when they are exposed to ultraviolet light from the Sun.
 The exact makeup remains uncertain, but the substances are thought to be made up of phosphorus, sulfur or possibly hydrocarbons.
 These colourful compounds, known as chromophores, mix with the warmer clouds of the lower deck.
 The light-coloured zones are formed when rising convection cells form crystallising ammonia that hides the chromophores from view.

-Jupiter has a low axial tilt, thus making it that the poles always receive less solar radiation than the planet's equatorial region.
-Convection within the interior of the planet transports energy to the poles, balancing out the temperatures at the cloud layer.
+Jupiter has a low axial tilt, thus ensuring that the poles always receive less solar radiation than the planet's equatorial region.
+Convection within the interior of the planet transports energy to the poles, balancing out temperatures at the cloud layer.